Cortex Innovation Community

 Cortex Innovation Community, Cortex Innovation District, or Cortex is an innovation district in the Midtown neighborhood of St. Louis, Missouri.
 A 200-acre hub for technology and biological science research, development, and commercialization, Cortex is a main location for the city's technology startup companies.
 It is near Washington University School of Medicine, Saint Louis University, and Barnes-Jewish Hospital.

 Cortex officials say their master plan calls for $2.3 billion of construction, producing more than 4.5 million square feet of mixed-use development to house 13,000 jobs in technology.

 Cortex 3.0, a $170 million expansion, was completed in fall 2018.

-In 2016, Cortex Innovation Community announced a major expansion project worth approximately US $170 million that included a planned 180,000-square-foot technology and laboratory building as part of its ongoing development of the 200-acre district in St. Louis.
-By 2025, Cortex reports that its innovation district hosts more than 400 companies, employs over 6,000 people, and comprises more than 2 million square-feet of lab, office and innovation space, reinforcing its role as a major Midwest tech hub.